matteomenapace/hacking-games-with-verbs/README.md

 You have Internet connection, but your friends don't.
 Your first goal is to get them connected, so that you can start building things together.
 So you set out to find cable and build a physical network, but the network thieves drop bombs to destroy your connections.
 When you connect another player, they can help you make the network stronger and unlock new challenges to build the Open Web.

 3. #### PAC-MAN + ENERGY:
 You (Pac-man) want to be energy efficient, but energy corporations want you to waste it.
 Your goal is to get out of each level's maze by consuming the least amount of energy (dots), while the shiny gadgets and juicy appliances that are thrown at you to increase your bill.
-This game subverts the Pac-man gameplay by turning its endless hunger and pointless accumulation into a strategic avoidance
+This game subverts the Pac-man gameplay by turning its endless hunger and pointless accumulation into a strategic avoidance.

 ### The party bag